 - +34 971 03 53 30

+Es Torrent beach.
 Set in a very pretty little bay in total privacy, this is a stylish, convivial and delicious seafood restaurant.
 A well heeled but relaxed bunch dine here.
-Many say this is the best seafood on the island.
 There is sand under your feet when you eat and lovely water for swimming and snorkelling.
-It is pebbly at the waters edge so walk carefully getting in, particularly after a glass or Rosada or two!
+It is pebbly at the water’s edge so walk carefully getting in, particularly after a glass of Rosada or two!
 Highly recommended for a special lunch.